GlueOps/slackbot-developer-workspaces/README.md

 - `tim.cook@glueops.dev` is part of `group:app-prod-provisioner-developers`
 - `tim.cook@glueops.dev` can access their own instances tagged with `tag:tim-cook` however because we are using a SVC Admin account to tag the machines `tim.cook` doesn't actually own the tag itself.

 The goals of this ACL policy are to allow the provisioner API to access "provisioner nodes" via SSH (port 2222 since tailscale SSH takes over port 22). `tim.cook` needs to be able to admistrate provisioner nodes so he is part of `group:app-prod-provisioner-developers` otherwise he can be kept out of this group. `tim.cook` also uses a workspace himself so he needs to have a tag himself.
-Any user that user a developer workspace will need their own tag so that this slack workspace bot can assign machines to them (e.g.  `tag:tim-cook`).
+Any user that uses a developer workspace will need their own tag so that this slack workspace bot can assign machines to them (e.g.  `tag:tim-cook`).

 When testing new policies/ACLs it's best to just create a separate tailnet/tailscale account for testing.